 So, yes, the Bible does love to talk about money and how we handle it.
 Which is why this parable uses money as a symbol.
 Because it's a subject we know really, really well.

-We understand the value of money.
-We understand what it means to work hard for money.
-We understand the great trust the master put in his servants by loaning them this money.
+We understand the value of money, because we can very easily put a number on it.
+We understand what it means to work hard for money, because we can quantify the effort it takes to earn our paycheck.
+We understand the great trust the master put in his servants by loaning them this great treasure.